-The ICTC Management Committee met on November 10, 2021 and forwards this item to the Commission for review and approval after public comment, if any:
+It is requested that the ICTC Management Committee forward this item to the Commission for review and approval after public comment, if any:

 - 1. Approve the award of a two year with three (3) additional one-year mutual options agreement for transit drug and alcohol auditing and reporting services with the firm of LPM Consulting, Inc. for the not to exceed annual fee of \$13,131 with an 4% annual inflation rate increase. - 2.
 Authorize the Chairperson to sign the agreement.